SDM-TIB/SDM-RDFizer/README.md

 The results of the execution of SDM-RDFizer has been described in the following research reports:

+- Enrique Iglesias, Samaneh Jozashoori, David Chaves-Fraga, Diego Collarana, and Maria-Esther Vidal.
+2020.
+SDM-RDFizer: An RML Interpreter for the Efficient Creation of RDF Knowledge Graphs.
+The 29th ACM International Conference on Information and Knowledge Management (CIKM ’20).

 - Samaneh Jozashoori and Maria-Esther Vidal.
 MapSDI: A Scaled-up Semantic Data Integrationframework for Knowledge Graph Creation.
 The 27th International Conference on Cooperative Information Systems (CoopIS 2019).

 - David Chaves-Fraga, Kemele M. Endris, Enrique Iglesias, Oscar Corcho, and Maria-Esther Vidal.
 What are the Parameters that Affect the Construction of a Knowledge Graph?.
 The 18th International Conference on Ontologies, DataBases, and Applications of Semantics (ODBASE 2019).

-- David Chaves-Fraga, Antón Adolfo, Jhon Toledo, Oscar Corcho.
+- David Chaves-Fraga, Antón Adolfo, Jhon Toledo, and Oscar Corcho.
 ONETT: Systematic Knowledge Graph Generation for National Access Points.
-Accepted at 1st International Workshop on Semantics for Transport co-located with SEMANTiCS 2019
+The 1st International Workshop on Semantics for Transport co-located with SEMANTiCS 2019.

+- David Chaves-Fraga, Freddy Priyatna, Andrea Cimmino, Jhon Toledo, Edna Ruckhaus, and Oscar Corcho.
+GTFS-Madrid-Bench: A benchmark for virtual knowledge graph access in the transport domain.
+Journal of Web Semantics, 2020.

 Additional References: